valtido/sentry-docs/src/collections/_documentation/clients/php/config.md

 : Defaults to 1024 characters.

-  This value is used to truncate message and frame variables.
-However it is not guarantee that length of whole message will be restricted by this value.
+  This value is used to truncate a message and frame variables.
+However, it is not a guarantee the length of a whole message will be restricted by this value.

 `processors`

 : An array of classes to use to process data before it is sent to Sentry.
-By default, `Raven_Processor_SanitizeDataProcessor` is used
+By default, `Raven_Processor_SanitizeDataProcessor` is used.

 `processorOptions`

-: Options that will be passed on to a `setProcessorOptions()` function in a `Raven_Processor` sub-class before that Processor is added to the list of processors used by `Raven_Client`
+: Options that will be passed on to a `setProcessorOptions()` function in a `Raven_Processor` sub-class before that Processor is added to the list of processors used by `Raven_Client`.

   An example of overriding the regular expressions in `Raven_Processor_SanitizeDataProcessor` is below: